50 Easy No-Bake Recipes for the Hottest Days and Nights

 Treat your loved ones to a luscious pie with chocolate, cherries and nuts in a creamy vanilla mousse.
 It's a sweet yet refreshing dessert. —Dorothy Pritchett, Wills Point, Texas

-My daughter got this recipe from a college friend and shared it with me.
+My daughter got this gazpacho recipe from a college friend and shared it with me.
 Now I serve it often as an appetizer.
-It certainly is the talk of the party. —Lorna Sirtoli, Cortland, New York
+It certainly is the talk of any party. —Lorna Sirtoli, Cortland, New York

 Crunchy Peanut Butter Tarts

 For a fun, fuss-free dessert, try these darling tarts.
-They’re a satisfying, rich family favorite. —Mary Kelly, Wilmington, North Carolina
+They’re a satisfying, rich family favorite. —Mary Kelley, Wilmington, North Carolina

 Pork & Vegetable Spring Rolls